kabxx/xpath-kit/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Versions](https://img.shields.io/pypi/pyversions/xpath-kit.svg)](https://pypi.org/project/xpath-kit/)

-**xpath-kit** is a Python library that provides a fluent, object-oriented, and Pythonic interface for building and executing XPath queries on top of `lxml`.
-It transforms complex XPath string composition into a readable and maintainable chain of objects and methods.
+**xpath-kit** is a powerful Python library that provides a fluent, object-oriented, and Pythonic interface for building and executing XPath queries on top of `lxml`.
+It transforms complex, error-prone XPath string composition into a highly readable and maintainable chain of objects and methods.

 Say goodbye to messy, hard-to-read XPath strings: